CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 For a list of Do, Dont, Will and Wont codes please see the Telnet RFC [TelnetRFC].

+### Configuration Settings

+For a full list of configuration settings please see [TelnetConfigurationSettings].

 ### Known Limitations

 None